diningeachox/chronite_corp/docs/gameplay.md

 21. Produces Selectable Resource.
 (Resource can be selected in the planet's info panel, and can be Antimatter or Computronium.)

 22. Military Planet II.
-Sends Warships.
+Sends Munitions.
 Takes Antimatter as an input.

 23. Grand Bazaar.
 Takes every Basic resource.
 (They all feed into the same input stat.)
 Produces Metacrystals.

 N. Hostile military planet III.
-Sends all three kinds of warships.
+Sends Munitions on all three kinds of warships.

 # Trade Routes

 Planets that produce goods may have at most one trade route originating from them.
 There should be enough route possibilities that choosing route destinations is a meaningful gameplay decision.
 When a trade route is active goods will arrive at the destination at a rate proportional to the travel time taken by the route, and the hulls available.

-## Hostile Routes

 ## Negative HP
 The destination of this route should be chosen based on criteria that are reasonably transparent.
 The HQ should be a low priority target by default, so

-# Resources
+## Resources

 Basic resources are produced directly by planets.
-Engines, modules,
+Engines, modules, and metacrystals require other resources to produce

 # Basic Resources